ericscheier/emburden/README.md

 ### Why Net Energy Return?

-Energy burden (E_b = S/G) is a ratio that requires harmonic mean aggregation.
-The Net Energy Return transformation (Nh = (G-S)/S) allows proper weighted mean aggregation using simple arithmetic mean, then converts back to energy burden via E_b = 1/(Nh+1).

-**Computational Advantage** (applies to **aggregation across households only**): When aggregating individual household data, the Nh method uses arithmetic mean (`weighted.mean(nh)`) instead of harmonic mean (`1/weighted.mean(1/eb)`), providing:
-- Simpler computation with standard functions
-- Better numerical stability (avoids division by very small EB values)
-- More interpretable results ("average net return per dollar")
-- Clear error prevention (makes it obvious you can't use arithmetic mean on EB directly)

-Note: For single household calculations, both methods are mathematically equivalent (NEB = EB).
-The advantage appears only when aggregating across multiple households.
+When calculating energy burden for a single household, it's straightforward: divide energy spending by income.
+But when combining data from many households, simply averaging those percentages can introduce errors.

+**The challenge**: Energy burden is a ratio (spending ÷ income), and ratios don't behave well with simple averages.
+For example, if one household spends $100 of $1,000 income (10%) and another spends $50 of $10,000 income (0.5%), the simple average of 5.25% doesn't accurately represent the combined situation.

+**The solution**: The Net Energy Return (Nh) method transforms the data so you can use standard averaging techniques, then converts back to energy burden.
+Think of Nh as "how much money is left after energy costs, per dollar spent on energy."
+This transformation makes aggregation more accurate and interpretable.

+**When it matters**:
+- ✓ Combining data from many individual households
+- ✓ Calculating regional or demographic averages
+- For single households, both methods give identical results

-This methodology is detailed in:
+This methodology is detailed in Scheier & Kittner (2022) - see [Citation](#citation) below.

-> **Net energy metrics reveal striking disparities across United States household energy burdens**

 ## Installation